-The Six Step Process
+The Six-Step Process

-A country has to go through a six step process before becoming a WTO member.
+A country has to go through a six-step process before becoming a WTO member.

 First of all, the country submits an application.
 This application is reviewed by a Working Party for Accession forms.
 Any current WTO member can join the Working Party.
 It can also include representatives of the United Nations, United Nations Conference on Trade and Development, International Monetary Fund, the World Bank, World Intellectual Property Organization, European Bank for Reconstruction and Development, and European Free Trade Association.
 The Working Party then oversees the entire application process.

+Second, the Observer then submits forms that describe its current trade policies in detail.
+This is called Memorandum of the Foreign Trade Regime.
+It includes statistics about that country’s economy.
+It also includes existing free trade agreements and any laws affecting international trade.
 Then the Working Party reviews these forms to determine how they would affect its ability to conform to WTO requirements.
 The Secretariat distributes them to all WTO members.
-Every WTO member can ask questions to the Observer.
-After a series of discussions as well as negotiations, the Secretariat consolidates it in the Factual Summary of Points Raised.
+Every WTO member can ask the Observer questions.
+After a series of discussions and negotiations, the Secretariat consolidates it in the Factual Summary of Points Raised.

-After becoming a member of WTO the Observer must agree to follow all WTO rules.
+After becoming a member of WTO, the Observer must agree to follow all WTO rules.
 It must agree to make the legislative and structural changes needed to meet these rules.

 Fifth, the Working Party drafts the terms of membership.
 The so-called Accession Package has three agreements.
 It includes changes that the observer has made to its trade policies.
 It also contains the terms of bilateral trade agreements.
 It also has a membership treaty, called the Protocol of Accession.
 Last but not least is the list of commitments made by the applicant.
 Those obligations are called the schedules.

-They have five years to complete it.
-They are Afghanistan, Algeria, Andorra, Azerbaijan, Bahamas, Belarus, Bhutan, Bosnia, Herzegovina, Comoros, Equatorial Guinea, Ethiopia, the Vatican, Iran, Iraq, Lebanon, Liberia, Libya, Sao Tome, Principe, Serbia, Sudan, Syria and Uzbekistan.
+There are 25 observer countries currently in this application process.
+They have five years to complete it unless they request an extension.
+They are Algeria, Andorra, Azerbaijan, Bahamas, Belarus, Bhutan, Bosnia and Herzegovina, Comoros, Curaçao, Equatorial Guinea, Ethiopia, the Vatican, Iran, Iraq, Lebanon, Libya, Sao Tome and Principe, Serbia, Somalia, South Sudan, Sudan, Syria, Timor-Leste, Turkmenistan, and Uzbekistan.